rajshah1/visa-appoinment-notifier/README.md

 # VisaDatesNotifier
 Automation Script to create email alarm when VAC dates available US Visa.
+It helps look for consulor visa dates .

 ## How to Set UP Automation Script